catsandpancakes/pwsh-jekyll-post-scheduler/README.md

 Once the module is imported, run `JekyllSchedulePost` in your terminal where your Git repository is located.

+## Known Issues

+All versions of PowerShell, when run with the `-WindowStyle Hidden` switch will briefly flash the PowerShell console window.
+This may cause some minor disruption to full screen applications.
+This cannot be fixed as of now.
+Even if the scheduled task calls `git.exe` directly, it will also briefly flash the CMD console window.

+There is an [issue on the PowerShell GitHub repository](https://github.com/PowerShell/PowerShell/issues/3028) that has been open since January 2017.
+A future version may fix this issue, and that future version may be coming quite soon if the issue thread is to be believed.

+There is a way to do this with a very dirty workaround by creating VBScripts to execute each `git.exe` command.
+Each VBScript will in turn be executed by WScript in the Task Scheduler.
+VBScripts will need to be stored somewhere until the task is executed, and automatically removing said VBScripts would also cause a console window to briefly flash unless that is also done with WScript and yet another VBScript... which feels like a really dirty way of doing things.

 ## Contact

 Please open an issue, or [email me](mailto:ricepancakes@protonmail.com).